-- VI-1.
+VI-1.
 Amendment.
-With the consent of the administrator, this trust may be amended from time to time by the grantor, if then living, otherwise by a majority of the beneficiaries then entitled to payments or distributions hereunder, except as follows: - (a) The duties and liabilities of the trustee cannot be changed substantially without its consent. - (b) This trust may not be amended so as to make the trust revocable. - VI-2.
+With the consent of the administrator, this trust may be amended from time to time by the grantor, if then living, otherwise by a majority of the beneficiaries then entitled to payments or distributions hereunder, except as follows:

+(a) The duties and liabilities of the trustee cannot be changed substantially without its consent.

+VI-2.
 Termination.
 This trust shall not terminate, and all rights, titles, powers, duties, discretions and immunities imposed on or reserved to the trustee, the administrator, the grantor and the beneficiaries shall continue in effect, until all assets of the trust have been distributed by the trustee as provided in Article II.